web-dom/west/README.md

   });
 ```

-# What about a CLI
+# What about a CLI?

 TBD